HamadMulti/taskHorizon/README.md

 ## Introduction

 TaskHorizon is a web-based task management system designed to streamline project and task organization.
-Built using Flask, PostgreSQL, and JWT-based authentication for the backend, and React/Vite with Redux for the frontend, the system ensures efficient task tracking and role-based access control.
-The system follows a structured software engineering workflow ensuring scalability, maintainability, and security.
+Built using **Flask**, **PostgreSQL**, and **JWT-based authentication** for the backend, and **React/Vite** with **Redux** for the frontend, the system ensures efficient task tracking.
+The frontend interacts with the backend through **Axios** as an intermediary service, providing seamless API integration.

+This system is built with scalability, maintainability, and security in mind, following structured software engineering workflows to enhance project management efficiency.
+TaskHorizon is designed for teams of all sizes, allowing administrators and team leads to manage users, create and assign tasks, and oversee project progress, while standard users can efficiently track their assigned work.

 ## Software Engineering Workflow